Warm welcome to my homepage! This is where I post my academic work.

 On Styles in Product Design: An analysis of US design patents (Management Science 2018)

 - with Jürgen Mihm and Manuel Sosa

 We show how one can identify styles (categories of product design that are perceived to be similar) using design patents.
 Using this data set we show that (i) style turbulence (unpredictable changes in style) is increasing over time, and (ii) technological turbulence (unpredictable changes in technology) have a U-shaped relationship to style turbulence.
-We are using this data platform to study other questions (see e.g., "Optimal Distinctiveness Revisited" below).
+We are using this data platform to study other questions (see e.g., "Anchored Differentiation" below).
 Check out www.stylesinproductdesign.com for the data.

 Contracting in Medical Equipment Maintenance Services: an Empirical Investigation (Management Science 2019)

 - with Francis de Véricourt and Omar Besbes

 In this paper we look at how coordination issues arise in a service context.
 Consider equipment maintenance - both the maintenance service provider and the equipment operator play important roles in equipment upkeep.
 However one party may potentially free-ride on the other's effort.
 Using data from a major medical body scanner manufacturer, we find that such problems impose a heavy cost in the maintenance of medical body scanners.
 Our results highlight important trade offs that product makers face as they edge into the after-sales services market.